hityingph/hityingph.github.io/_publications/29-Fan_PhysRevB_2024.md

 ---
-title: "29.
-H. Fan, P. Ying, Z. Fan, Y. Chen, Z. Li, Y. Zhou, Anomalous strain-dependent thermal conductivity in the metal-organic framework HKUST-1.
+title: "H. Fan, P. Ying, Z. Fan, Y. Chen, Z. Li, Y. Zhou, Anomalous strain-dependent thermal conductivity in the metal-organic framework HKUST-1.
 Physical Review B 109, 045424 (2024)."
 collection: publications
 permalink: /publication/29-Fan_PhysRevB_2024
 excerpt: 'We find that the thermal conductivity of HKUST-1 decreases with compressive strain and increases with tensile strain, which is contradictory to the classical Liebfried and Schlömann theory, i.e., the thermal conductivity of crystals should increase with applied compression.'